matthewjwolff/TwitchBullet/Readme.rst

 - GLEW
 - GLM

 Use your system's package manager to install these.
 Ideally CMake should handle linking.
-If this list is out of date, consuld the root ``CMakeLists.txt``.
+If this list is out of date, consult the root ``CMakeLists.txt``.

 Build Instructions
 ------------------